uhub/awesome-coq/README.md

 * [joaopizani/SoftwareFoundations-Coq-Answers](https://github.com/joaopizani/SoftwareFoundations-Coq-Answers) - This repository has moved to https://gitlab.com/joaopizani/SoftwareFoundations-Coq-Answers
 * [joaopizani/coquet-2013](https://github.com/joaopizani/coquet-2013) - This repository has moved to https://gitlab.com/joaopizani/coquet-2013
 * [JLimperg/tlc](https://github.com/JLimperg/tlc) - Personal fork of Arthur Charguéraud's TLC Coq library, for use as a dependency in other projects
+* [jlapolla/coq-oo](https://github.com/jlapolla/coq-oo) - Can we prove propositions about OO compositions in Coq?
 * [jesper-bengtson/Charge](https://github.com/jesper-bengtson/Charge) - Higher-order separation logic framework in Coq
 * [jeshecdom/hott-knaster-tarski-experiment-dissertation](https://github.com/jeshecdom/hott-knaster-tarski-experiment-dissertation) - Companion Coq script for the masters report titled "Inductive and Coinductive Types in Homotopy Type Theory.
 An Experiment on the Knaster-Tarski Construction".
 * [JeremyRubin/VerifiedDSP](https://github.com/JeremyRubin/VerifiedDSP) - Verifying Digital Signal Processing Designs in Coq